-The most popular recreational activities revolve around using the areas of Lake Erie that surround the park.
-There are some incredible boating, fishing and swimming possibilities during the summertime and during the winter, park guests enjoy ice skating, cross-country skiing, and ice fishing.
+The most popular recreational activities revolve around Lake Erie.
+There are some incredible boating, fishing and swimming possibilities during the summertime, and during the winter, park guests enjoy ice skating, cross-country skiing, and ice fishing.
 The area also offers some excellent birding opportunities due to the many species of migrating songbirds and waterfowl species that rest on the island before flying across the lake.

-Before you catch the ferry over to Kelleys Island State Park you can stock up on any last minute shopping in Marblehead with groceries and other supplies being readily available.
-There should be no problem with your journey to Marblehead since the roads are mostly flat and there are no obstacles such as trees overhanging or skinny lanes.
+Before you catch the ferry over to Kelleys Island State Park, you can stock up on any last-minute shopping in Lakeside Marblehead with groceries and other supplies being readily available.
+There should be no problem with your journey to Lakeside Marblehead since the roads are mostly flat and there are no obstacles such as trees overhanging or skinny lanes.

 There is ample parking available at Kelleys Island State Park.

 The large campground at Kelleys Island State Park is home to a total of five loops that provide 125 RV sites.
-There are more electric sites than non-electric, with a total of 84 sites that have a 50 amp connection.
-Out of those 84 sites, 36 are on offer that also have water and sewer connections to make them full hookup sites.
-The park is well equipped with useful amenities such as toilets, showers, a dump station, picnic areas, swimming beach and a playground.
+There are more electric sites than non-electric, with a total of 84 sites that have a 50-amp connection.
+Out of those 84 sites, 36 also have water and sewer connections, making them full hookup sites.
+The park is well equipped with useful amenities such as toilets, showers, a dump station, picnic areas, a swimming beach, and a playground.

 If you want a site that has lake views, the sites on the eastern side of the campground will suit you.
 Pets are allowed in one specific loop only, so make sure you book one of those sites if you have a pet.
 Phone reception should be available for all networks in the campground, and you may also pick up some television stations.
 Reservations can be made up to six months in advance, and camping is open all year round.
 If there is ice on the lake the ferry will not be operating, so camping in your RV at the park during winter really depends on weather conditions.